 Your manager will acknowledge receipt of the flexible working request form within 7 calendar days.
 If home working is requested, they will also acknowledge the health, safety, and wellbeing self-assessment at the same time.
-Your manager should arrange a meeting with you within 28 calendar days of receiving the request.
+Your manager should arrange a meeting and discuss this with you within 14 calendar days of receiving the request.